majdal/modex/Visualizations.md

 ## Uncertainty
 In our [[Modelling]], we care deeply about compuing estimates of the uncertainty in our models (e.g. confidence intervals or credible intervals) (which we can do, see [[Modelling]] for details on that, if that section has been written yet, which it probably hasn't if this comment is still here -nick).

 We have been calling these "salience plots" but you can't google that.
-There is some example code to do it in R and Matlab by Solomon Hsiang at [http://www.fight-entropy.com/2012/08/watercolor-regression.html](his blog).
+There is some example code to do it in R and Matlab by Solomon Hsiang at [his blog](http://www.fight-entropy.com/2012/08/watercolor-regression.html).
 It seems like very few have seriously thought about this before, beyond including error bars, and there is simply no standard terminology for it.

 Here's an example of a timeseries plot with uncertainty listed as a heatmap ![Salience Plot](https://github.com/majdal/modex/raw/master/wiki_overflow/salience.png)
 And here's the "Watercolor Regression" demo from Solomon ![Watercolor Regression](https://github.com/majdal/modex/raw/master/wiki_overflow/smooth_overlaid.jpg)